christiskatsouris/Introduction-Matlab/README.md

 TIP: Learn, Unlearn & Relearn.

+An interesting article from the World Economic Forum: [Why learning to unlearn prepares us for transformative change](https://www.weforum.org/agenda/2022/02/learning-to-unlearn-exponetially/).

 # 1. Basics of Matlab

 Matlab is an Object-Oriented Programming Language which has faster computational capabilities in comparison to other Statistical Software.
 The best way to master a programming language such as Matlab or C++ is to consider reviewing some key concepts from about 50 years ago.
 Two seminal references are: